Napa Valley’s Raymond Vineyards

 Named after the family that founded Raymond Vineyards, their history began in 1933.
 This is the year the family moved to Napa Valley.
 Roy Raymond would begin his winemaking career with Beringer and stay for 37 years!
 Shortly after they became related to the Beringer family by marriage.
 Their farming and winemaking interests grew over the years leading up to 1970.
 This was the year they would go “all in”.
 The family purchased 90 acres of Rutherford property.
 The release of the first vintage would be in 1974.

 Raymond Vineyards would get the attention of Jean-Charles Boisset.
 Acquiring the property in 2009, Boisset took the winery to the next level.
 First with an expansion of vineyards.
 Now 300 acres strong.
 Adding Napa veteran winemaker Stephanie Putnam to oversee winemaking.
 With the guidance of Vineyard Manager, Sophie Drucker, the estate vineyards are now biodynamic and organic.
+Today the winery is enjoying a renaissance of sorts as it continues to make some of the very best small lot red wine in the valley.

 Here the wines are only available for sale at the winery.
 Some lots as small as 150 cases.
 In order to be part of this limited offer, you must visit the winery.
 You’ll want to because of the very exquisite lounging and tasting you can do here.
+Grab a few friends, a few bottles and sit back and relax.

 With a wide array of tasting experiences, you are sure to make even the fussiest travel guest happy.
 Are elegance and beauty your thing?
 Here it exists in each of their tasting rooms and experiences.